FLSmidth: Large shareholder announcement - Citadel Securities GP LLC (and its subsidiaries)

-Pursuant to Section 30 of the Danish Capital Markets Act, FLSmidth has been informed that Citadel Securities GP LLC (and its subsidiaries) holds a total of 2.619.786 FLSmidth & Co.
-A/S shares, which corresponds to 5.11178% of the total nominal share capital in FLSmidth & Co.
+Pursuant to Section 29 of the Securities Trading Act, FLSmidth has been informed that Kenneth C. Griffin (ultimate beneficial owner of Citadel) has reduced his holding of FLSmidth shares to a total 2,517,236 FLSmidth & Co.
+A/S shares, which corresponds to 4.91168% of the total nominal share capital in FLSmidth & Co.
 A/S.

 Contacts